zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 `(a = N / M, b = N Mod M )`

 Therefore, we can use the 2 indexes `a`, `b` to divide the integer space.
-For signed integers for an example, if we let `M = 65536`, the absolute range of quotient would be `[0, 32768]`, and the absolute modulus would be `[0, 65535]`.
+Take signed integers for an example, if we let `M = 65536`, the absolute range of quotient would be `[0, 32768]`, and the absolute modulus would be `[0, 65535]`.
 So we can either choose a single-tree with the absolute quotient, or choose a double-tree with one for positive integers or 0 and the other for negative integers.

 - For a single-tree, the maximum length of the modulus branch would be `2*65536 = 131,071 bit = 16KiB` (NOTE: Here we have 1 bit unused).
 - For a double-tree, the maximum length of the modulus branch would be `65536 bit = 8 KiB`.
 (As mentioned, we also wasted 1 bit).